Birmingham Young Poet Laureate Shortlisted Candidates 2008

 An illusion to the naive eye,

-Searing through our natural defense,
+Searing through our natural defence,

 Yet attractive like a lantern to a fly.